open-craft/opencraft/README.md

 ```

 Then use the "Launch new AppServer" button in the web UI to provision a server
-with the updated settings, and click "Activate this app server" to use the new
+with the updated settings, wait, refresh the page to check if it's ready, and
-server when it's ready.
+click "Activate this app server" to use the new server when it's ready.

 **To terminate all VMs associated with an instance**, but still preserve the
 information about the AppServers and their configuration, run: